-Another story believed is that the Montlake, Seattle spite house was erected after a difficult divorce settlement.
+Another story believed is that the Montlake, Seattle house was erected after a difficult divorce settlement.
 The husband got the house and the wife got the pie-shaped front yard.
-The wife built the tiny house out of spite to get back at her husband.
+The wife built the tiny house out of revenge to get back at her husband.

 The yellow cottage-like tiny Spite House is 830 square feet with two bedrooms and 1.75 bathrooms.
 Newly listed for $397,500 it has already Sold pending final sale.